 GNP is known as gross national product and represents the total value of goods and services produced by the residents of a country during a financial year.

 It takes the income earned by the citizens of the country present within or outside the country into consideration.
 It excludes the income generated by the foreign nationals who are residing in the country.
 It can be calculated as:

 GDP = Gross domestic product

 NP = Net outflow to foreign assets

-Let us go through the most crucial differences between the GDP and GNP in the following table.
+Let us go through the most crucial differences between GDP and GNP in the following table:

-This article brings out the major differences between the two important concepts of GDP and GNP that will help build a strong fundamental for the Commerce students.
-Stay tuned to BYJU’S for more such knowledge updates.
+This article brings out the major differences between the two important concepts of GDP and GNP that will help to build a strong foundation for the students.
+Stay tuned to our website for more such knowledge updates.

 |Top differences in commerce:|